jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 And women can't do either of those things if you’re approval-seeking, trying to be “nice”, or insecure.
 Once you learn this, you’ll have more success with women.

 Announcement over.
-Now we can get to what you came for... how to meet women.
+Now we can get to what you came for… how to meet women.

 ## Actively expand your social circle